Isild/InvoiceBrain/README.md

 !
 Fields with numbers are stored in int because later will be helper which convert number to float without losing precision.

+Services like elastic and kibana can use a lot of memory.
+To handle it you can change RAM memory usage limit in docker-compose file: `mem_limit: 0.5g`

+If entrypoint can't run application due to long time of setting up elastic instance then increase `max RetryTimes`.

+## Documentation

+At endpoints below you have docoumentation.
+You can choose which one you prefer:

+- `/api/schema/swagger-ui/`
+- `api/schema/redoc/`

 # Celery

 Used to sending notifications about: